LoveCommunity/flutter_scope/README.md

 }
 ```

-We've seen basic usage of `States`, let's see how to integrate it with flutter.
+We've seen basic usage of `States`, let's see how to integrate with flutter.

 ### Usage of `StatesBuilder(...)`